IT4063C-Fall23/hello-github-logncorwright/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- For this assignment I learned how to use VSCode as I only used anaconda last semester for my python problems.
+I learned how to add, commit, and push git commands (among other things).

 **I struggled with:** (repeat as needed)
-- .
+- The only problem I ran into which was kind of silly in retrospect was that I did not originally save the information on VSC so it never updated...But once I figured that out I was ableto complete the assignment.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- I did not reach out for help with this assignment.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 ------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
 - .
+I did not use outside references/resources in my work.

 **I received help from the following people:** (repeat as needed)
-- .
+- You, the professor, via your videos and the other video provided with the guy showing off how to use git.